Knee Osteotomy Surgeon

 The ideal surgical candidate is a patient who has persistent pain in one compartment of the knee due to focal cartilage injury and corresponding limb malalignment that has failed conservative treatment.

-Recovery and Rehabilitation Following Knee Osteotomy
+What is the Recovery and Rehabilitation Process Following Knee Osteotomy?

 Dr. Yau commonly uses a brace and crutches for approximately 6 weeks after surgery to allow the knee to heal.
 During this time, there is an emphasis on early range of motion to prevent stiffness.
 This is accomplished through physical therapy and sometimes, the use of a continuous passive motion machine (CPM).
 Progression to full weight bearing without crutches is generally between 6-8 weeks after surgery.
 Gradual improvement in strength and function will determine when the patient is ready to return to sports and activities.
 Full recovery after limb realignment can sometimes take up to a year.
 However, most patients are usually able to return to most activities by six to eight months after surgery.